When things get personal, you need to get personal with your Member of Parliament

 I don't believe any of this: there were no Magi, no Christ and no flight from Herod.
 But it is the bedrock belief of the faithful that it was thanks to the generous refugee policies of Egypt that Christ survived to do his work on earth.

 Like Joseph, Joe Hockey's dad fled with his wife as a refugee from Bethlehem, his birthplace, when Israelis armed with guns drove Palestinians out of their houses and neighbourhood when they aggressively established their State in 1948.
-Just yesterday Palestinians commemorated Nakba Day - their day of 'catastrophe'.
+Every year, on the 15th of May, Palestinians commemorate Nakba Day - their day of 'catastrophe'.
 In 1948 an estimated 700,000 Palestinians were expelled by the Israelis or fled, and hundreds of Palestinian villages were depopulated and destroyed.

 No, I will not tease you by suggesting Hockey is a look-alike of the Christ child even while there are plenty of parallels.
 But today, I ask you, Joe Hockey: "Where the Bloody Hell Are You" while the Parliament stupidly excises the entire country from the reach of the UN Refugee Convention?

-My accusatory "Where the Bloody Hell Are You" line - the Scott Morrison Tourism Australia slogan - is back again.
+My accusatory "Where the Bloody Hell Are You" line - Scott Morrison's failed Tourism Australia slogan - is back again.
 In fact, like a stubborn head cold and associated fever it simply refuses to go away.

 Today, we need to have a little chat about Cabramatta boy Jason Clare.